ParkerGreyAddison/resume/cv.md

 ### Research Experience<a id="Research-Experience"></a>

 #### Network Operations Center Researcher
-National Science Foundation and UC San Diego, July 2019 – Present
+Qualcomm Institute - UC San Diego Division of Calit2, July 2019 – Present
 * Training a ChatOps chatbot to parse, reference, and explain Docker and Kubernetes documentation in response to Natural Language Queries
+* Automating diagnosis pipelines to allow the chatbot to conduct root cause analysis
 * Leveraging Reinforcement Learning to improve the chatbot based on direct and indirect user feedback
 * Prototyping interactive VR/AR visualizations of network communications between supercomputer centers
 * Aiding the realization of NSF Awards #1541349 PRP, #1730158 CHASE-CI, and #1826967 TNRP